Phrogz/rb3jay/README.md

 Use the `playlist` query to get the list of songs for a particular playlist.

-### `{"cmd":"playlist", "name":"…"}` → _array of songs_
+### `{"cmd":"playlist", "name":"…"}` → _array of song summaries_
-Returns a JSON array of JSON song objects for a playlist specified by name.
+Returns a JSON array of JSON song summary objects for a playlist specified by name.

 Songs are sorted by artist, album, track, and title.
-Each song object looks like the following:
+Each song summary object looks like the following:

 ~~~ json
 {